onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

-In addition to allowing easy batch transfers, this means that if a unique NFT wants to own another unique NFT, like a CryptoKitty owning a hat accessory, the Kitty literally stores the hat in its own storage and effectively owns it.
+In addition to allowing easy batch transfers, this means that if a unique NFT wants to own another unique NFT, like a CryptoKitty owning a hat accessory, the Kitty literally stores the hat in its own fields and effectively owns it.
 The hat belongs to the CryptoKitty that it is stored in, and the hat can be transferred separately or along with the CryptoKitty that owns it.